 Emperor Cheng of Han (51 BC — 7 BC), named Liu Ao, was the 12th monarch of the Han Dynasty.

-He was an ordinary monarch at the beginning but later spent more time enjoying life with his lovers, which made his mother's clan obtain centralized power.
+Initially, he was an ordinary monarch but later spent more time enjoying life with his lovers, which made his mother's clan obtain centralized power.

-Besides having declined the empire, Emperor Cheng of Han was quite famous for being bisexual and ended up in a concubine's bed.
+Besides declining the empire, Emperor Cheng of Han was quite famous for being bisexual and ended up in a concubine's bed.